 Become a Vendor

-Local and regional vendors looking to sell antiques, handcrafted items, or upcycled finds can fill out a registration form at least one month prior to the event date in June.
-Food trucks are also welcome by event organizers and shoppers alike.
-To get your fare out there, don't miss the date to register your food truck.
-And, as with any quality event, those in charge of Kentucky's 400-Mile Sale welcome vendor feedback.
-Fill out your survey so that next year's sale can be even better.
+Local and regional vendors looking to sell antiques, handcrafted items, or upcycled finds at Kentucky's 400-Mile Sale can fill out a registration form at least one month prior to the event date in June.
+Food trucks are also welcome to register their food truck.